migsquizon/50.0043-Full-Stack/README.md

 # Extract, Transform and Load
 Here, we will perform ETL from our SQL and Mongo databases to the HDFS.
-  - Run the hdfs_numpy.sh file using the following syntax (you have to manually type in the respective DNS):
+  - In the same `hadoopsetupfinal` folder, run the `hdfs_numpy.sh` file using the following syntax (you have to manually type in the respective DNS):
   - This file installs the packages numpy, pyspark, and flask.
 It also downloads the corresponding pearson.py and spark_tfidf.py from our github repository so that we can proceed to Task 2.
   - After the script has finished execution, etl_sql_reviews.csv should have been located inside "HDFS /checkpoint3/etl_sql_reviews.csv"